Patrick-Cole/pygmi/pygmi/helpdocs/html/_sources/autoapi/pygmi/clust/fuzzy_clust/index.rst

-   .. py:method:: acceptall()
+.. py:function:: fuzzyclust(data, cltype='fuzzy c-means', min_cluster=5, max_cluster=5, cov_constr=0.0, no_runs=1, max_iter=100, expo=1.5, term_thresh=1e-05, init_type='random', ifiles=None, showlog=print, piter=iter)

    Run.

    :rtype: None.

-   .. py:method:: fuzzy_means(data, no_clust, init, centfix, maxit, term_thresh, expo, cltype, cov_constr)
+.. py:function:: fuzzy_means(data, no_clust, init, centfix, maxit, term_thresh, expo, cltype, cov_constr, showlog=print, piter=iter)

    Fuzzy clustering.

    Finds NO_CLUST clusters in the data set DATA..
 Supported algorithms are fuzzy c-means, Gustafson-Kessel, advanced fuzzy c-means.

-      :param data: DATA is size M-by-N, where M is the number of samples and N is the number of coordinates (attributes) for each sample.
+   :param data: DATA is size M-by-N, where M is the number of samples
+                and N is the number of coordinates (attributes) for each sample.
    :type data: numpy array
    :param no_clust: Number of clusters.
    :type no_clust: int
-      :param init: INIT may be set to [], in this case the FCM generates random initial center locations to start the algorithm.
+   :param init: INIT may be set to [], in this case the FCM generates random
+                initial center locations to start the algorithm.
 Alternatively, INIT can be of matrix type, either containing a user-given membership matrix [NO_CLUST M] or a cluster center matrix [NO_CLUST, N].
    :type init: numpy array
    :param centfix: Constrains the position of cluster centers.
    :type centfix: numpy array
    :param maxit: MAXIT give the maximum number of iterations..
    :type maxit: int
-      :param term_thresh: Gives the required minimum improvement in per cent per iteration. (termination threshold)
+   :param term_thresh: Gives the required minimum improvement in per cent per
+                       iteration. (termination threshold)
    :type term_thresh: float
    :param expo: Fuzzification exponent.
    :type expo: float
-      :param cltype: either 'FCM' for fuzzy c-means (spherically shaped clusters), 'DET' for advanced fuzzy c-means (ellipsoidal clusters, all clusters use the same ellipsoid), or 'GK' for Gustafson-Kessel clustering (ellipsoidal clusters, each cluster uses its own ellipsoid).
+   :param cltype: either 'FCM' for fuzzy c-means (spherically shaped clusters),
+                  'DET' for advanced fuzzy c-means (ellipsoidal clusters, all clusters use the same ellipsoid), or 'GK' for Gustafson-Kessel clustering (ellipsoidal clusters, each cluster uses its own ellipsoid).
    :type cltype: str
-      :param cov_constr: COV_CONSTR applies only to the GK algorithm. constrains the cluster shape towards spherical clusters to avoid needle-like clusters.
+   :param cov_constr: COV_CONSTR applies only to the GK algorithm. constrains the cluster
+                      shape towards spherical clusters to avoid needle-like clusters.
                       COV_CONSTR = 1 make the GK algorithm equal to the FCM algorithm, COV_CONSTR = 0 results in no constraining of the covariance matrices of the clusters.
    :type cov_constr: float

-      :returns: * **uuu** (*numpy array*) -- This membership function matrix contains the grade of membership of each data sample to each cluster.
+   :returns: * **uuu** (*numpy array*) -- This membership function matrix contains the grade of
+               membership of each data sample to each cluster.
              * **cent** (*numpy array*) -- The coordinates for each cluster center are returned in the rows of the matrix CENT.
              * **obj_fcn** (*numpy array*) -- At each iteration, an objective function is minimized to find the best location for the clusters and its values are returned in OBJ_FCN.
              * **vrc** (*numpy array*) -- Variance ration criterion.
              * *nce* -- Normalised class entropy.
              * **xbi** (*numpy array*) -- Xie beni index.

 .. py:function:: fuzzy_dist(cent, data, uuu, expo, cltype, cov_constr)